jfbrennan/hs-coding-exercise/README.md

 Riot, M-, and RETCHful are all very simple libraries that don't require an install or build step.
 Also, in the interest of time I didn't bother minifying the little JavaScript that makes up the app.

-Note: The loading indicator is there, but responses come back so quickly it's easy to miss.
-I also didn't take the time to create placeholders for the images, so on a slow connection there is some jank in the layout.
-This is typcially solved with hard `img` dimensions or a placeholder element that gets swapped out once the image has loaded.
+Note: Yes, the loading indicators are there, but responses come back so quickly it's easy to miss.

 ### Running locally
 _Pre-reqs:_ [Node.js](https://nodejs.org/en/)